September 2017 Update

 Wouldn't be nice if one product could do everything?
 Well, none of them can do everything, but

 some can cross the lines of type and meet your needs in different areas.
-For instance, some standard strollers are light and small enough to be considered lightweight strollers.
+For instance, some full-szie options are light and small enough to be considered lightweight products.
 They have enough features to run errands and let baby nap, but they are easy to fold and fit in most trunks.
 The Britax B-Agile 3 is a great example of this kind of stroller

 .
-This product earned an award in 3 different categories making it the only single seater to win 3 awards.
-The B-Agile 3 is a good main stroller, it can also work as your umbrella stroller, and
+This product earned an award in two categories.
+The B-Agile 3 is a good main stroller, it can also work as your lightweight option, and

-as an infant car seat carrier.
+as an infant car seat carrier (though with limited brand compatibility until sometime in 2018).
 What it can't do is work as a jogger, and it isn't the best at off-road use.
 But hey, 3 out of 4 isn't bad!

 Can I use a jogger for everyday use?

-Yes, absolutely you can, and many people do, but there are trade offs.
-Some joggers have large storage and a locking swivel front wheel that allow them to do the job of a standard full-size stroller, as long as you drive a car large enough to transport it and you don't want to take it anywhere too crowded.
+Yes, absolutely you can, and many people do, but there are trade-offs.
+Some joggers have large storage and a locking swivel front wheel that allow them to do the job of a standard full-size product, as long as your car is large enough to transport it and you don't want to take it anywhere too crowded.
 We like both the BOB Revolution Flex

 and the Thule Urban Glide